nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 The process of configuring the signing key and certificate for a security server client is the same as for the security server owner.
 The process is described in Section [3.1](#31-configuring-the-signing-key-and-certificate-for-the-security-server-owner).

-<div id="44-registering-a-security-server-client-in-the-x-road-governing-authority" class="anchor"></div>
-## 4.4 Registering a Security Server Client in the X-Road Governing Authority
+### 4.4 Registering a Security Server Client in the X-Road Governing Authority

 To register a security server client in the X-Road governing authority, the following actions must be completed.